 1. Get management support

-Winning over leadership executives and changing their perception of the role of IT is half the battle won.
-To earn their trust and support, start with small but strategic initiatives that demonstrate value and measurable success.
+Winning over leadership executives and changing their perception of IT is half the battle won.
+To earn their trust, start with small but strategic initiatives that demonstrate value and measurable success.
 The good news is that more companies are increasing their IT spending and investing in technology that ties in with business outcomes.

 3. Develop a roadmap

 Once you’ve locked down your focus areas, the next step is to map out your budget, execution plan, goals, and success metrics.
-This would help you stay organized as you manage day-to-day activities alongside larger projects.
+This enables you to stay organized as you manage day-to-day support services alongside larger projects.
 It’s especially crucial to track and measure success, which can be quantified by changes in uptime, revenue, productivity (in terms of dollar value), or employee sentiment.

 To be successful and sustainable, proactive IT support requires the right tools to streamline processes and maximize efficiency.
-Examples range from remote monitoring and management software to easy-to-use imaging solutions like SmartDeploy.
-With more organizations switching to remote or hybrid work, being able to centrally manage endpoints and support users from anywhere is essential.
+Examples range from remote monitoring and management software to easy-to-use computer imaging tools like SmartDeploy.
+With more organizations switching to remote or hybrid work, being able to centrally manage endpoints and provide proactive support to users from anywhere is essential.

 5. Set up clear processes and documentation

 Establish clear, intuitive processes and workflows that enable the team to operate in a logical and consistent manner.
 For repetitive tasks or those that are prone to human error, “script that s**t” is the advice from one Reddit user.
-Self-help documentation around common user issues can help to reduce the dependency on IT, freeing up the team to work on more critical projects.
+Self-help documentation around common user issues also reduces the dependency on IT, freeing up the team to work on more critical projects.

-Communication plays a vital role in building relationships, getting buy-in for new initiatives, and conveying the value and impact of IT to the organization.
-Rather than communicating only when something goes wrong, proactive IT management should include communication strategies to foster collaboration, strengthen engagement, and change the way IT support is conventionally perceived.
+Communication plays a vital role in building relationships, getting buy-in for new initiatives, and conveying the value of IT to the organization.
+Rather than communicating only when something goes wrong, communicate IT’s wins.
+Proactive IT management includes communication strategies to foster collaboration, strengthen engagement, and change the way your company views IT.

 7. Stay on top of cybersecurity